TITLE: To Kill a Kingdom

 The ocean is the only place Prince Elian calls home, even though he is heir to the most powerful kingdom in the world.
 Hunting sirens is more than an unsavory hobby—it’s his calling.
 When he rescues a drowning woman in the ocean, she’s more than what she appears.
 She promises to help him find the key to destroying all of sirenkind for good—But can he trust her?
 And just how many deals will Elian have to barter to eliminate mankind’s greatest enemy?

-Lira was an enchanting, devious and loyal main character.
-While she was raised to be this cunning and mischievous individual who never thinks twice, I admired her willingness to accept the problems about her life/personality.
-It was a great story arc that I thoroughly enjoyed watching unfold.
-Elian was a fantastic second protagonist.
-I felt like he was this strong and conflicted individual who struggles with wearing a crown and loving the sea.
+Lira is an enchanting, devious and loyal main character.
+She’s raised to be cunning and mischevious, and to never think twice.
+But, I love her willingness to accept the problems that exist in her life and her personality.
+It’s a great story arc!
+Elian is such a strong and conflicted individual who struggles with wearing a crown and loving the sea.

-The other part I loved that is specifically linked to the two main characters is the fact that the book was written from both perspectives.
-I sometimes find fault with books that are told from dual perspectives, however, I feel as though Christo did a wonderful job at telling the story from the viewpoint of these characters.
-I found myself equally invested in each character’s experiences and view and the intertwined story that was told between both of them.
+I also really love that this book is written from both perspectives.
+I sometimes find fault with books told from dual perspectives.
+However, the story is really enjoyable from the viewpoint of both these characters.
+I was equally invested in each character’s experiences, views and their intertwined story.

-I really appreciated the darkness that came along with this retelling.
-It was different and captivating.
-It was a great spin on a classic story that most people have enjoyed and I think Christo deserves complete recognition for turning this story into her own.
-While it was dark it was also suspenseful and action packed.
-It was a great mix and had me captivated the whole way through.
+This retelling is definitely dark, which makes it so different and captivating.
+It’s a great spin on a classic story that most people enjoy.
+Christo does an amazing job of turning this into a story of her own.
+While dark, it’s also suspenseful and action packed.
+It’s a great mix and captivates the reader the whole way through.

-Overall, I’m super happy with this read and totally recommend it!
-It is definitely one to read if you’re into adventure, thrills, mermaids and sirens as well as standalone novels!
-I will definitely have my eyes open for any of Christo’s future novels!
+Christo’s writing is lovely, which makes it hard to believe that this is a debut novel.
+Overall, I’m super happy with this read and totally recommend To Kill a Kingdom.
+It’s full of adventure, thrills, mermaids and sirens.
+I definitely have my eyes open for Christo’s future novels!

 Alexandra Christo decided to write books when she was four and her teacher told her she couldn’t be a fairy.
-She has a BA in Creative Writing and works as a copywriter in London, both of which make her sound more grown up than she feels.
-When she’s not busy making up stories, she can be found buying far too many cushions and organizing food crawls all over the city.
+When she’s not busy making up stories, she can be found organising food crawls over London and binge-watching Korean dramas.